RutledgePaulV/django-commands/README.md

 definitely valid in terms of parameter existence, parameter type, user authentication, and user permissions.
 It's only up to you to decide if it's valid based on model existence and your business rules.

+## Goals
+- Do not impede performance to any sort of noticeable level.
+- Keep the implementation of a command handler simple, explicit, and elegant.
+- Make command strategy a viable approach to doing rapid and robust web development with django.
+- Should be no reason to have to venture outside of the command handler strategy for any form posts or ajax procedures within an application.
+- Allow commands to take arbitrary amount of keys consisting of data of the following types and correctly upload them, pass thorough validation, and reach the handler in a directly usable format.
+  - String
+  - String Arrays
+  - Number
+  - Number Arrays
+  - Object*
+  - Object* Arrays
+  - File
+  - File Arrays
+  - Blob
+  - Blob Arrays
+_*Object types consist of a standard JavaScript object that combines any number of the other types using string keys_

 ## Installation